 Educational technology (EdTech) refers to the implementation of software and computer hardware to enhance the teaching-learning system.
 EdTech focuses on tailoring a curriculum based on students’ learning abilities.
 This supports self-paced studying.
 And it ensures students gain a solid understanding of thought concepts.

 In 2019, a report from Statista pinned the e-learning market value at $200 billion.
 It also forecasts this value to reach $400 billion in 2029.
 There are about 35 EdTech unicorns in this space.
-Yet, one of them stands out with its impressive services and a business model.
+Yet, one of them stands out with its impressive services and business model.

 Byju’s is a global online tutoring platform offering interactive courses across subjects like Coding, Math, and English.
 It provides an immersive learning experience with conceptual lessons in interactive formats.
 This includes video and audio tutorials.

 Byju’s, India's biggest Edtech company, had a revenue of $800 million in 2021.
-This huge success revolves around the e-learning giant’s business model.
+This huge success revolves around the e-learning software giant’s business model.
 Read on to find out about Byju"s business model

 Byju’s Business Model: How the EdTech Unicorn Serves Over 150 Million Learners